Simon Nessman: Early life

 Nessman was born in Courtenay, British Columbia, the son of Carolyn Ireland and Ron Nessman.
 The youngest of four children, he is of Austrian and Scottish descent.
 Nessman was discovered in late 2006 after a friend of his sister sent pictures of him to talent scout Kelly Streit of Mode Models of Canada.
 At the time 17-year-old Nessman was still attending high school at Georges P. Vanier Secondary and did not pursue his modelling career until graduating.
 Nessman moved to New York City to begin his modelling career, staying in the city for the next five years.

 Nessman was an avid player in his school's basketball and rugby teams and received offers from both the University of the Fraser Valley and Quest University in British Columbia.
-In 2013, Nessman returned to Canada to pursue his college basketball career at Quest University in Squamish.
-He graduated from Quest in May 2017 and earned a Bachelor of Arts and Science.
+In 2013, Nessman returned to Canada to complete his undergraduate degree in Squamish.
+He enrolled at Quest University, where he played basketball and earned a Bachelor of Arts and Science, graduating in May 2017.